Resources for Practicing Ombuds

 IOA Practice & Compensation Survey Reports

 Biannual IOA Practice & Compensation Surveys provide an important snapshot of the contemporary field of organizational ombuds based on responses from practitioners.
 Collected every other year by a team of researchers, the survey data allow organizational ombuds to position ourselves effectively as a profession over time.
-The survey data also permit us to offer targeted support to our members and to organizations interested in creating and sustaining an ombuds office.
-Practice & Compensation Reports are available to IOA members free of charge.
-Non-members can purchase the reports below.
+The survey data also permit us to offer targeted support to our members.
+Practice & Compensation Reports are available to IOA members only, free of charge.